CEEMS Exporter

 - Slurm collector: Exports SLURM job metrics like CPU, memory and GPU indices to job ID maps

-- Libvirt collector: Exports libvirt managed VMs metrics like CPU, memory, IO, etc.
+- Libvirt collector: Exports-libvirt managed VMs metrics like CPU, memory, IO, etc.

 - IPMI collector: Exports power usage reported by